ehsanshahrabi/Data-Collection-challenge/README.md

 ## Deliverable 2: Scrape and Analyze Mars Weather Data

-In this part, you will again use Splinter and BeautifulSoup to scrape Mars weather data from a table on another website.
+In this part, again use Splinter and BeautifulSoup to scrape Mars weather data from a table on another website.
 Following the scraping, you will perform data analysis using Pandas to answer specific questions related to the weather on Mars.

 ## Technical Details